dmancilla85/c-euler-odt/README.md

 # eulerMethod
-A quick C implementation of the Euler method to solve ODE
+A quick C implementation of the Euler method to solve ODE.
+Compiled with GCC.

 INSTRUCCIONES
 =============